skogseth/jardin/linear-types-at-home.md

 }
 ```

-The `DROP` constant will always be false, so the assert will always fail at every call to drop.
-But, according to the compiler there is nothing inherently wrong with the implementation of drop itself, so it will still compile.
-Success!
-Note that this seems to also work with `const { assert!(false) }`, it appears that the mere presence of the `const`-generic is enough to push the compilation error to only happen if `drop` is called.
+The `DROP` constant will always be false, so the assert will fail at every call to drop.
+But, according to the compiler there is nothing inherently wrong with the implementation of drop itself, so _it_ will still compile.
+Success! [^1]

+[^1]: This seems to also work with `const { assert!(false) }`, it appears that the mere presence of the `const`-generic is enough.
 I assume this is because the error is pushed to each monomorphized version of `drop`, so it needs atleast one callsite to error out.

 Okay, so we have a basic form of linear types in Rust, nice!
 A couple of bummers:
 1. We need to run `cargo build` in order to get this error, as the call to drop is not inserted in `cargo check`.